 After much delay, Lebanese parliament adopts new electoral lawJune 16, 2017

 The Lebanese parliament meets to ratify a new electoral law to improve representation for religious minorities through proportional representation, replacing the majoritarian principle that has governed elections since Lebanon’s independence.
 This law also addresses the issues of the passing down of power between political elites to avoid reform and in theory gives independent candidates more influence in elections.

 Hezbollah and the Syrian Army rid border of Islamist insurgentsJuly 21, 2017

 Lebanon’s Hezbollah and the Syrian army launch a joint-offensive to drive Nusra insurgents out of a key territories along the Syrian-Lebanese border.

 Prime Minister resignesNovember 4, 2017

 Lebanese Prime Minister Saad al-Hariri rescination his decision to resign at the request of President Michel Aoun. al-Hariri blamed Iran and Hezbollah for his resignation and implied there was an assassination plot against him.
-The reversal of his decision comes after all members of government vowed to stay out of conflicts in other Arab countries.
+The reversal of his decision comes after all members of government vowed to stay out of conflicts in

 Christian Parties & Hezbollah Win Seats, as PM Movement WeakensMay 6, 2018